-I worked on the Mobile Millennium project at CCIT, and am now working on the Connected Corridor project.
+I worked on the Mobile Millennium project at CCIT, the Connected Corridor project at PATH.

 I work on optimal routing of flow on congestion networks, with in mind application to traffic networks.
-Two approaches are being explored:
+Different models are considered, corresponding to different time scales:

 The problem is how to optimally route a fraction of the flow on a network, under non-cooperative selfish response.
 In other words, assume that a central coordinator has a number of cars (or paquets) to route to a destination, and that everyone else (every other car) is selfish in the sense that it will choose a route that minimizes its individual travel-time.
 What is the best strategy for the coordinator in order to minimize the total travel-time?

-This work uses game theory, in particular Stackelberg routing games.
+This work is interested in Stackelberg routing games.
 Some of our results can be found on the publications page.
 I do this work jointly with Jack Reilly, Professor Saurabh Amin, and my advisor Professor Alex Bayen.

 We use the adjoint method for solving PDE-constrained optimal control problems.
 We apply the adjoint method to traffic systems, for the optimal ramp metering problem, then for the routing problem.